negrel/ringo/README.md

 A thread safe, lock free, efficient ring buffer library.

-Ringo is heavily inspired by [go-diodes](https://github.com/cloudfoundry/go-diodes/) but aims to provide a more safe (no unsafe and type safe) alternative.
+Ringo is heavily inspired by [go-diodes](https://github.com/cloudfoundry/go-diodes/) but aims to provide a more safe (no unsafe) alternative.

 ## Features